crisperdue/prooftoys-site/content/number-game/tutorial5.md

 ### Associativity of addition

+> I refuse to join any club that would have me as a member.
+> -- Groucho Marx

+#### What it's all about

 Associativity is a key property of addition.
 Associativity of an operation such as `+` is the property that `(x + y) + z = x + (y + z)`.
 In other words, the same result comes from adding `z` to the sum